Thursday, July 27, 2006

 alias mv='ls'

-mv will behave as an ls command, and not as the usual mv (move)...
+alias is just one example, I guess, of what is meant by the power and flexibility of Linux.mv will behave as an ls command, and not as the usual mv (move)...
 This behavior depends on the PATH variable, as fully stating the address of mv returns the usual mv behavior:

 /bin/mv pilot pilot1